contributte/datagrid/.docs/columns.md

 This will render a sum of ids under the `"status"` column.

-As mentioned above, there is one aggregation function prepared: `Ublaboo\DataGrid\AggregationFunction\FunctionSum`.
-You can implement whatever function you like, it just have to implement `Ublaboo\DataGrid\AggregationFunction\ISingleColumnAggregationFunction`.
+As mentioned above, there is one aggregation function prepared: `Contributte\Datagrid\AggregationFunction\FunctionSum`.
+You can implement whatever function you like, it just have to implement `Contributte\Datagrid\AggregationFunction\ISingleColumnAggregationFunction`.

 ### Multiple columns

-In case you want to make the aggreagation directly using SQL by your domain, you will probably use interface `IMultipleAggregationFunction` (instead of `ISingleColumnAggregationFunction`):
+In case you want to make the aggregation directly using SQL by your domain, you will probably use interface `IMultipleAggregationFunction` (instead of `ISingleColumnAggregationFunction`):

 ```php
 $grid->setMultipleAggregationFunction(